Resources for Sober Living Chicago

-Chicago, located in the state of Illinois, is the most populous city in the Midwestern United States and the third most populous city in the country, after only New York City and Los Angeles.
+Chicago, located in the state of Illinois, is the most populous city in the Midwestern United States and the third most populous city in the country.
 It is widely recognized as a hub for culture, finance, commerce, industry, technology, and education.
-This thriving city is home to major Fortune 500 companies, including Boeing, Allstate, Walgreens, Sears, and even McDonald’s.
-With much of the city rebuilt following the Great Chicago Fire of 1871, the city is notable for its contributions to architecture and urban planning.
+This thriving city is home to major Fortune 500 companies, including Boeing, Allstate, Walgreens, Sears, and McDonald’s.
+With much of the city rebuilt following the Great Chicago Fire of 1871, the city is known for its contributions to architecture and urban planning.
 Its steel-framed skyscrapers, built during this construction boom, speak to the city’s prosperity and form an awe-inspiring skyline.

 Residents of Chicago can enjoy a unique culture that is both urbane and quintessentially midwestern.
 Chicago has a thriving arts scene, dominated by visual arts, theatre, improvisational comedy, electronic dance music, and house music.
 It is also home to some of the country’s most prestigious research universities, including Northwestern University, the University of Chicago, and the University of Illinois at Chicago.
 No matter where your interests lie, the city of Chicago is sure to provide stimulation and interest.

 Unfortunately, Chicago is also beset by skyrocketing rates of drug and alcohol addiction.
-While alcohol is the most widely abused substance in Chicago, which has a notable drinking culture, many residents also have debilitating addictions to illicit drugs.
+While alcohol is the most widely abused substance in Chicago, many residents also have debilitating addictions to illicit drugs.
 These drugs of abuse include heroin, cocaine, prescription opioids, benzodiazepines, methamphetamine, marijuana, and MDMA.
 In more recent years, the opioid epidemic has seen prescription opioid abuse soar.

 When individuals with drug or alcohol use disorders try to manage their conditions on their own, the results are often catastrophic.
 Addictions cannot be managed through personal willpower alone.
 After all, what makes an addiction an addiction is the fact that a person loses their self-mastery.
 Over time, self-control tends to get worse and consequences accumulate.
 These consequences can include damaged relationships, career prospects, and health.
 Death is also a possibility: in 2016, Chicago reported 581 fatal opioid overdoses, 93% higher than the rate merely three years prior.